-Interest coverage ratio is a sister ratio of the times interest earned ratio which equals earnings before interest and taxes divided by interest expense.
-Cash flows are generally considered a better indicator of a company’s financial position and performance because they are less prone to distortions due to accounting policies and estimates.
+Interest coverage ratio differs from time interest earned ratio in that the coverage ratio is based on cash flows while the times interest earned (TIE) ratio is based on accrual-based figures.
+Cash flows are considered a better indicator of a company’s financial position and performance because they are less prone to distortions due to accounting policies and estimates.
 Finding out the number of time operating cash flows before interest and taxes are available to pay interest expense is useful in analysis of a company’s long-term financial strength.

 Interest coverage ratio is a cash flow ratio.
 Both its numerator and denominator are obtained from statement of cash flows.

 Interest coverage ratio can be calculated based on figures available in the cash flows from operating activities section of the statement of cash flows using the following formula: